BuzzardFoods/buzzardfoods/README.md

 *A bunch of the code you see here was designed for my own use, annotations are a mess, dependencies might be missing, there’s probably a way better way to do what you’re trying to accomplish, and a more fleshed out system on GitHub.
 If you see me doing something wrong, let me know! (don’t be a jerk about it though) I will always be open to learning.
 Missing links are being polished and will be uploaded soon.*

-- **[Buzzard-Vomit(Buzzai)](https://github.com/BuzzardFoods/Buzzard-Vomit)** – A simple python(CLI) to LMstudio interface that logs memory and system prompt in a JSON file, with voice input and audio output capability (we have jarvis at home, jarvis at home:)[python]
+- **[Buzzard-Vomit(Buzzai)](https://github.com/BuzzardFoods/Buzzard-Vomit)** – A simple python(CLI) to LMstudio interface that logs memory and system prompt in a JSON file, with voice input and audio output capability.
+Very rudimentary.[python]

 - **[Stencilizer](https://github.com/BuzzardFoods/Stencilizer)** – Converts images into usable tattoo stencils.
 Pretty straight forward. [python]